mpv-player/mpv/DOCS/man/options.rst

         not display correctly, and not certain filtering (such as debanding) can not be applied in an ideal way.

-        ``vdpau`` forces RGB conversion.
-Currently, it does not treat certain colorspaces like BT.2020 correctly.
-This is mostly a mpv-specific restriction.
-This does not apply if the ``vdpauprb`` filter is used.
+        ``vdpau`` is usually safe.
+If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
+The latter currently does not treat certain colorspaces like BT.2020 correctly (which is mostly a mpv-specific restriction).
+If the ``vdpauprb`` retrieves image data without RGB conversion, but does not work with postprocessing.

         ``vaapi`` is safe if the ``vaapi-egl`` backend is indicated in the logs.
         If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601